strattasphere/website/content/english/_index.md

       label: "Help Me Solve These"
       link: "https://github.com/zeon-studio/hugoplate"

-  - title: "Why are online courses one of the answers to these problems?"
+  - title: "How online courses can help you solve these problems"
-    image: "/images/service-3.png"
+    image: "/images/mountain-purple.png"
     content: "Well, I am glad you asked.
 Let us explore what is possible.
 You could..."
     markType: "checkMark"
     bulletpoints: